magento/devdocs/guides/v2.3/graphql/reference/customer.md

 The `Customer` endpoint returns information about a customer account.

-Currently, GraphQL relies on [session authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-session.html).
-To successfully return information about a customer, you must be logged in as a customer in the same browser you are using to make GraphQL calls.
+Currently, GraphQL relies on [token-based authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-token.html).
+To successfully return information about a customer, you must set the customer token in the [request headers]({{ page.baseurl }}/graphql/send-request.html) to make GraphQL calls.
 The GraphQL call returns information about this customer.

 ## Query structure